Editing Manuscripts: Writing Style, Writer Intuition, and Working with an Editor

 1. Pay Attention to Style

-Generally speaking, once you’ve finished writing your first draft, it’s a good idea to put thought to your writing voice and your story’s structure.
+Generally speaking, once you’ve finished writing your first draft, it’s a good idea to put thought into your writing voice and your story’s structure.
 Though it is something you will hone, your voice should feel natural.
 In considering it, ask yourself, do I tell the story from a set point of view (POV)?
 In sticking to and serving your story’s point of view, edit within the same constructs of the voice and style you wrote.

 manuscript editing